saraivaugioni/sentinela/README.md

 How sentinela work?

-1 - Import Sentinela in your project.
+1 - Import Sentinela in your project.<br>
-2 - Mark some points where Sentinela will perform the tests.
+2 - Mark some points where Sentinela will perform the tests.<br>
-3 - Run your project as usual.
+3 - Run your project as usual.<br>
-4 - Every time point is reached Sentinela comes in.
+4 - Every time point is reached Sentinela comes in.<br>
-5 - Take a print and save in your baseline.
+5 - Take a print and save in your baseline.<br>
-6 - Compares the result with another baseline. (if exists).
+6 - Compares the result with another baseline. (if exists).<br>
-7 - Gen tests results report.
+7 - Gen tests results report.<br>

 Example code java.

-Prepare Environment: Have webdriver and sentinela in build path(use ant or maven).
+Prepare Environment: Have webdriver and sentinela in build path (use ant or maven).

 import java.util.List;